manuelbieh/Project-kickstarter/readme.md

 Afterwards you can create a new folder for your project anywhere you want.
 Change to that folder, press SHIFT+RIGHTCLICK in an empty area of that folder and select "Open command window here".
-Type in `kickstart` and select what you need!
+Type `kickstart` and select what you need!

-If you decided to create sass/scss files you can start watching them by typing in `startwork` or just select "Start working" from the kickstarter options menu.
+If you decided to create sass/scss files you can start watching them by just typing `startwork` or just select "Start working" from the kickstarter options menu.

 ### Features ###